miles52100/notes/technology_notes/sphinx.md

 *domain*
-A collection of markup to describe and link to objects belonging together e.g. elements of a programming language.
-Default domain is 'py:' for Python
+A collection of markup to describe and link to objects belonging together, e.g., elements of a programming language.
+The default domain is 'py:' for Python

 *role*